opensearch-project/sql-cli/README.md

 ## Configure

-When you first launch the SQL CLI, a configuration file is automatically created at `main/opensearchsql_cli/config/config_file` (for MacOS and Linux), the configuration is auto-loaded thereafter.
+When you first launch the SQL CLI, a configuration file is automatically loaded.

 You can also configure the following connection properties: